 He isn't the least bit daunted by the size of the object he wants to eat, either.
 I've seen him eagerly attempt to fit his mouth around toys that are three times the size of his head.
 And when things don't work out the way he expects, he gets quite perturbed.

 He probably has no idea that some of the things around him are bigger than him while others are smaller.
 Some fit in that gulping baby-bird mouth of his, and some don't.
 My guess is that his ever-developing ability to comprehend is still so firmly situated in the realm of the senses (What's this feel like?
 What's that taste like?
 How does this form compare to that form, and what the heck's making that noise?
 And oh, look -- moving food machine thingy!
 Moving food machine thingy makes funny sounds and makes funny faces and carries me around to different places.
-I like moving food machine thingy!) that he
+I like moving food machine thingy!) that he doesn't yet have any real understanding of the concept of relative size.

 He probably thinks that he is the entire universe, and that everything he sees, hears, feels, smells, and tastes rightfully belongs inside of him.
 Oddly enough, I'm inclined to agree.